- Please note - We reserve the right to close this advert earlier than advertised if we receive a high volume of applications.

-IMPORTANT - Previous applicants who have not been successful for this role in the last 6 months are not eligible to apply on this occasion.
+Previous applicants who have not been successful for this role in the last 6 months are not eligible to apply on this occasion.

-Working as part of the team in the public contact office at West Midlands Police involves handling a wide range of enquiries with professionalism and empathy.
+Working as part of the team in the Public Contact Office at West Midlands Police involves handling a wide range of enquiries with professionalism and empathy.
 Ensuring the public receive timely and accurate support to uphold high standards of public trust.

 Role overview: